As Yazz sang in the ‘80s, the only way is up, baby.

 Our once small community will become flooded with new members, and we should rejoice because finally, the organic wine movement has taken hold.

 But it’s not just a demand for organic wine that is on the up.
-Biodynamic wines are about to have their time in the spotlight too.
+Biodynamic wines are about to have their time in the spotlight on wine market too.

 A growing trend for biodynamic wine